Hyperbolic band theory: Introduction

 In this work, we present the first hyperbolic generalization of Bloch theory.
 We show that aperiodic Hamiltonians with the symmetry of a particular class of hyperbolic tilings can be described by such a generalization, which we dub {\it hyperbolic band theory}.
 Despite the absence of a commutative, discrete translation group, we show that a {\it hyperbolic crystal momentum} $\b{k}$ can be suitably defined, but lives in a vector space of dimension higher than two.
 There exists a corresponding {\it hyperbolic Brillouin zone} that is topologically equivalent to a higher-dimensional, compact torus.
 A {\it hyperbolic bandstructure} $\{E_n(\b{k})\}$, a discrete set of continuous functions of $\b{k}$ on this higher-dimensional Brillouin zone, can be defined and explicitly computed.

 The higher-dimensional torus that is the hyperbolic Brillouin zone is related to the tessellation of the two-dimensional hyperbolic plane through a particular construction commonly studied in the field of algebraic geometry in mathematics.
 It emerges naturally from our setup that the torus always has even dimension $2g$, where $g$ is the genus, or number of holes, of a compact Riemann surface.
-The torus and the Riemann surface are related by the fact that the Brillouin zone is precisely the \emph{Jacobian}~\cite{Tata} of the surface.
-The Riemann surface is itself a minimal representation of the original configuration space, arising after quotienting the hyperbolic plane by a noncommutative translation group $\Gamma$, called a \emph{Fuchsian group}, which amounts to identifying pairs of edges of a $4g$-sided fundamental cell --- see [Fig.~\ref{fig:lattice}(c)].
+The torus and the Riemann surface are related in a precise mathematical way: the Brillouin zone is exactly the \emph{Jacobian}~\cite{Tata} of the surface.
+The Riemann surface is itself a minimal representation of the original configuration space, arising after quotienting the hyperbolic plane by a noncommutative translation group $\Gamma$, called a \emph{Fuchsian group}, which amounts to identifying pairs of edges of a $4g$-sided fundamental cell --- see Fig.~\ref{fig:lattice}(c).

-The so-called Jacobian is a geometric object that is naturally associated to every Riemann surface and plays the role of storing a complete geometric record of the distinct $U(1)$-representations of the fundamental group of the Riemann surface.
-For instance, when we tile the hyperbolic plane with Poincar\'e-regular octagons, then the Riemann surface has genus $2$ and the Brillouin zone is a $4$-dimensional torus.
-This example will be crucial for us in illustrating the theory.